 Giving thanks doesn’t always have to be saying it out loud or even writing it down.
 You can give thanks by celebrating your accomplishments, no matter how small.
 Whether it’s getting a promotion at work, making it to the gym or just clearing out your wardrobe – show yourself some thanks!

 A great way to show yourself gratitude is to take some time out for you.
 Have a long bath, go to the movies or take a walk in the fresh air.
 One of our favorite ways in Ayurveda to give thanks to your body is through a daily self-massage known as abhyanga.
 This is a full body massage than can be done from the comfort of your own home.
 It’s the perfect way to slow down and appreciate everything your body does each day.
 Check out our seasonal dosha kits for the perfect oils for you.

 Whether you shift your mindset, start a journal or begin to celebrate your successes, you can experience the benefits of giving thanks.
 For just a little effort, you can gain great rewards so get started today!
 Show yourself some gratitude by booking a 30 minute complimentary Ayurveda consultation.
-Simply click this link and find a time that works for you on our online calendar.
+Simply click the button below and book a time that works for you.